kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## What to Remember About LangChain

-It solved real pain: coordination between model calls.
+It solved real pain: coordination between model calls
-It introduced modular thinking: tools, memory, prompts.
+It introduced modular thinking: tools, memory, prompts
 But it is now replaced by lighter, more standardized patterns

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.